-Counting macros is the revolutionary intelligence in the fitness and nutrition industry.
+Counting macros is a revolutionary intelligence in the fitness and nutrition industry.
 It shifted the narrow-minded calorie-focused approach and forced fitness gurus to start looking at things from a different perspective.
 The macro diet goes one step further than counting calories.
-You need to ensure that you are hitting your micro-nutrients ratio while eating within your calorie goals for better results.
+You must ensure you hit your micro-nutrient ratio while eating within your calorie goals for better results.
 A macro diet helps in making smart food choices.

 You must have already heard about macro-counting and its benefits from some fitness-freak friend or your nutritionists.
 A macro diet can prove beneficial to anyone who aspires to be fit.
-Anyone who is stuck at a weight-loss plateau or looking to build muscles or maintain a healthy lifestyle can utilize the knowledge of macro-diet.
+Anyone stuck at a weight-loss plateau or looking to build muscles or maintain a healthy lifestyle can utilize macro-diet knowledge.
 It is easy to adjust and adapt to.

 If you just look at the calorie, it seems perfect for a snack, but when you start counting your macros, that's where the change happens.

-To determine the right macro balance for you, begin with calculating your total daily energy expenditure (TDEE).
+To determine the right macro balance for you, begin by calculating your total daily energy expenditure (TDEE).
 Share your vital stats and activity level with our nutritionists.
 Our nutrition experts use a standard formula to assess the total number of calories you burn on an average day.
 If you are on a muscle-building workout routine, make sure you share that.
-Our experts recommend reducing your TDEE by 10 %, so your body starts drawing from fat reserves for energy.
-The macro ratio here depends on your fitness goals — maintenance, weight loss, or bulking-up.
+Our experts recommend reducing your TDEE by 10 % so your body starts drawing from fat reserves for energy.
+The macro ratio here depends on your fitness goals — maintenance, weight loss, or bulking up.